vippsas/vipps-developers/terminology.md

 * Merchant - A juridical unit, typically called a business or company, identified with organization number (`orgno`).

-* Merchant Serial Number (MSN) - The unique id of a sale unit.
+* Merchant Serial Number (MSN) - The unique id of a sales unit.
-  MSN is short for "Merchant Serial Number", but identifies a sale unit, not a merchant.
+  MSN is short for "Merchant Serial Number", but identifies a sales unit, not a merchant.
 A payment is uniquely identified by the combination of `merchantSerialNumber` and `orderId` (e.g., `acme-shop-123-order123abc`).
   Partners must always send the `Merchant-Serial-Number` header, and we